-Undermined Area: An area underlain by coal mine workings, with the potential for subsidence of the ground surface due to collapse of underground mine voids.
+Undermined Area: An area underlain by coal mine workingsany previous mining activity, with the potential for subsidence of the ground surface due to collapse of underground mine voids.
 Holes, cracks, troughs, sags, and other subsidence features can develop suddenly or gradually over many years as subsurface material shifts and falls downward into the abandoned mine area.